Introduction

 - Climate-controlled, archival-standard storage

-- Respect for congregational intention and access restrictions
+- Respect for donor restrictions and congregational intent

 About HARC